molgenis/molgenis.org/public/compute/first_contact.md

 `step1_0.sh`, `step1_1.sh`|	 the two scripts for `step1`, one for each value of the `input` parameter `step2_0.sh`| the script for `step2`
-`submit.sh`| a submission script, which will run the generated script files in the correct order `user.env`| the user environment, containing runtime parameter values as input for `step1`
+`submit.sh`| a submission script, which will run the generated script files in the correct order `user.env`| the user environment, containing runtime parameter values as input the steps.

 ## Run it
 We've not specified a backend when we generated the scripts.
 By default the `submit.sh` will be generated for the `localhost` backend which simply calls the generated scripts in the right order.